CakeBrewery/hash-pass/README.md

-# Hash Pass
+# Hash Pass Chrome Extension
-## Chrome Extension
-Unique passwords for each domain based on a unique master password.
-Hashing algorithm defined on supergenpass-lib.
+Generates unique passwords for each domain based on a unique master password.
+Hashing algorithm defined on supergenpass-lib in order to generated a valid hash that is compatible with general password criteria.